maksimdrachov/zephyr-rtos-tutorial/docs/3-threads/introduction.md

 ## What are threads?

 A thread is an isolated instance that is responsible for the execution of some task.
-While a microcontroller usually only has 1 CPU, the RTOS is able to have multiple tasks execute (seemingly) simultanously by exchanging the thread that gets run on the CPU as dictated by the scheduler.
+While a microcontroller usually only has 1 CPU, the RTOS is able to have multiple tasks execute (seemingly) simultaneously by exchanging the thread that gets run on the CPU as dictated by the scheduler.

  Some key concepts:
 - **Stack area**: a region of memory used for the thread's stack.
 The size can be adjusted as required by the thread's processing.